jacquev6/QuadProgMm/docs/_sources/user_guide.rst.txt

 So, let's start with variables::

-    QP::Variable a, b, c, d;
+    Variable a, b, c, d;

 This defines four instances representing the variables of your QP problem.
 Solving your quadratic problem means finding values for these variables.
-Once the problem is solved, these values can be retrieved using ``QP::Variable::getValue`` (see below).
+Once the problem is solved, these values can be retrieved using ``Variable::getValue`` (see below).

-It is your responsibility to ensure that variables are utlimately only used by a single call to ``QP::solve``.
+It is your responsibility to ensure that variables are utlimately only used by a single call to ``solve``.
 @todo Maybe change the interface so that this is ensured by the library.

 @todo Variables have pointer semantics